DogeProtocol/hybrid-pqc/README.md

 This Falcon implementation is provided under the MIT license, whose text is included at the start of every source file.
+Random bytes and Hybrid also have their own license files (MIT License).